 In connection with our business, we are occasionally required to provide various types of surety bonds that provide an additional measure of security to our customers for our performance under certain government and private sector contracts.
 Our ability to obtain surety bonds depends upon our capitalization, working capital, past performance, management expertise and external factors, including the capacity of the overall surety market.
 Surety companies consider such factors in light of the amount of our backlog that we have currently bonded and their current underwriting standards, which may change from time-to-time.
 The bonds, if any, we provide typically reflect the contract value.
-As of December 31, 2020 and 2019, we had approximately \$79.4 million and \$116.0 million in surety bonds outstanding, respectively.
+As of December 31, 2021 and 2020, we had approximately \$159.2 million and \$79.4 million in surety bonds outstanding, respectively.
 We believe that our \$700 million bonding capacity provides us with a significant competitive advantage relative to many of our competitors which have limited bonding capacity.
+See Note 12 - Commitments and Contingencies in the accompanying notes to the Company's consolidated financial statements for further discussion.